galette-community/plugin-legalnotices/documentation.md

 * `{ASSO_ADDRESS_MULTI}`
 * `{ASSO_WEBSITE}`

 It is also possible to define an **external URL** when such a page already exists (on the association's website, for example).
-If it is defined, editing of the page body will be disabled, and users will be redirected to this link.
+If it is defined, editing of the page body will be disabled, and users will be redirected to this URL.

 If both fields remain empty, the content of the *fallback language* chosen in the settings will be displayed to the users.